- It's generally a good idea to monitor your laptop's battery health and find out when anything goes wrong

 Battery Limiter allows you to set the charge limit from 30% to 96%.
 When the charge threshold crosses the set mark, it will inform you by setting off an alarm.

-In addition, the users can view current battery status and estimated battery life as well.
+In addition, the users can view the current battery status and estimated battery life as well.

 - Price – Free (only Lenovo laptops)

-Lenovo Vantage is an in-house software application that allows the Lenovo laptops users to personalize their device with the custom setting.
-You can change power management options, customize Windows and other updates, perform hardware scan, check for system warranty and more.
+Lenovo Vantage is an in-house software application that allows Lenovo laptops users to personalize their devices with the custom setting.
+You can change power management options, customize Windows and other updates, perform hardware scans, check for system warranty, and more.

 Lenovo Vantage comes with a built-in power management feature.
 Here is how to access it.